Acland Burghley Assembly Hall

 We are working with the school, its staff and students, to undo this harm and to reinvigorate the building, reinstating access for the community and bringing facilities up to modern standards.
 Along with high environmental standards and sustainability targets, our approach is celebrate the heritage of the building through sensitive renewal alongside contemporary adaption.

-A planning application is dues to be submitted in early 2021 following a programme of engagement and consultation with the school, parents, local arts groups, residents and the local authority.
+Proposals were developed in parallel with a detailed programme of engagement and consultation with the school, parents, local arts groups, residents and the local authority.